CSUF-CPSC411-2022S/CPSC449-Project-4/README.md

-# Wordle Backend Project 3 : API Endpoints
+# Wordle Backend Project 4 : API Endpoints

 Group 4 team members:

 Justin Galvez
 Mark Carbajal
-Yahya Nashawati
+Juan Sierra

 Steps to run the project:

+1. Ensure that your nginx is configured to our tutorial.txt

-1. Start the API by running
+2. Start the API by running

    foreman start

-2. After the API has started, run the following to initalize the databases
+3. After the API has started, run the following to initalize the databases

    ./bin/init.sh

-2. Go to local.gd docs to view and test all the endpoints
+4. Go to local.gd docs to view and test all the endpoints

    Users Microservice: